 The collection also offers a window on a little-known moment in the civil-rights era when a rising class of African-Americans began to embrace a luxurious lifestyle that had been unavailable to them.

-"Black society was never able to participate, and Mrs. Johnson made her own society," says model Pat Cleveland, who got her start modeling for the Ebony Fashion Fair in 1965 at age 14.
-"She was able to express what it was like to be able to be a luxurious woman."
+“Black society was never able to participate, and Mrs. Johnson made her own society,” says model Pat Cleveland, who got her start modeling for the Ebony Fashion Fair in 1965 as a teenager.
+“She was able to express what it was like to be able to be a luxurious woman.”

 Mrs. Johnson traveled to ateliers in Paris, Rome and Florence during the buying seasons.
-Some designers, like Yves Saint Laurent, welcomed her.
+Some designers, like Yves Saint Laurent (who is pictured with Mrs. Johnson above), welcomed her.
 Others took some convincing.

-"We always had trouble getting in," said Audrey Smaltz, a New York fashion-show coordinator who assisted with Mrs. Johnson's buying trips and traveled with the fashion fair in the 1970s.
-She says their team used the high-circulation Ebony magazine as a calling card or worked through a Parisian liaison.
+“We always had trouble getting in,” said Audrey Smaltz, a New York fashion-show coordinator who assisted with Mrs. Johnson’s buying trips and traveled with the fashion show in the 1970s.
+She says their team used the high-circulation EBONY magazine as a calling card or worked through a Parisian liaison.

 Mid-century couture shows were exclusive affairs.
 Many clients knew each other.
 Some traveled together each season to order their wardrobes.
 “Let me tell you, she was alone doing this,” says Ms. Rice of her mother.
 “Flying to Europe sounds very glamorous, [but] here you are, you’re a black woman.
 There’s no one like you—no one even on the runway like you.”